aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Pitcher.md

 # `Pitcher`

+> NOTE: This enemy is involved in the complexities of the [Eaten](../../Actors%20states/BattleCondition/Eaten.md) condition.
+It is recommended to check the condition's documentation to learn more on how it involves this enemy.

 ## Assumptions
 It is assumed that this enemy has its [eventondeath](../../Actors%20states/Enemy%20features.md#eventondeath) set to the [matching EventDialogue](../../Battle%20flow/EventDialogues/Pitcher.md) as otherwise, the [Eating](../../Actors%20states/BattleCondition/Eaten.md) system can break when this enemy dies with a non null `ate`.